DisTuneJS/DisTune/wiki/DisTube-Guide.md

 > [!WARNING]
-> This DisTube Guide is a work in progress.
+> This DisTune Guide is a work in progress.

 > [!NOTE]
 > This guide follows the [discordjs.guide notation](https://discordjs.guide/additional-info/notation.html).

 # Introduction

-Welcome to the DisTube guide!
-This tutorial will guide you through creating a Discord bot with music commands using DisTube, a comprehensive Discord music bot library built for Discord.js.
-DisTube simplifies music commands, offers effortless playback from diverse sources, and provides integrated audio filters.
+Welcome to the DisTune guide!
+This tutorial will guide you through creating a Discord bot with music commands using DisTune, a comprehensive Discord music bot library built for Discord.js.
+DisTune simplifies music commands, offers effortless playback from diverse sources, and provides integrated audio filters.

-Let's bring your Discord bot to life with DisTube! 🤖🎵
+Let's bring your Discord bot to life with DisTune! 🤖🎵

 [![Support me on ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/skick)